-Some SEN pupils will have an Individual Support Plan (ISP).
+All SEN pupils will have an Individual Support Plan (ISP).
 This will outline specific targets for the child and identify what support and resources need to be put in place for the child to make progress.
-An ISP is regularly assessed and updated by parents, class teachers and the SENCO/Inclusion Manager.
+An ISP is regularly assessed and updated by parents, class teachers and the SENCO/Inclusion Manager every term (3 x a Year).